-The Signs of Cataract Development and the Importance of Preventative Care
+The Signs and Symptoms of Cataract Development, and the Importance of Preventative Care

 How Do Cataracts Affect Your Vision?